JavierBorquez/vicon_resend_ws/README.md

 This is a companion script to https://github.com/JavierBorquez/libmotioncapture it takes rigidbody position measurements and publishes them as a odometry topic.

-- UDP tunnel to ROS2 odometry publisher
-- Only tested with Vicon mocap so far

 ## Install

-From the workspace rubuild and souce the package
+From the workspace build and source the package:

 ```
 colcon build